chesterbr/chesterbr.github.io/_posts/2023-11-20-budget-friendly-hosting-for-personal-projects.md

 All my server configuration is [published on GitHub](https://github.com/chesterbr/chester-ansible-configs).
 It may sound reckless, but [good security should never be done by obscurity](https://en.wikipedia.org/wiki/Security_through_obscurity); instead, it gives the good guys a chance to alert me about bad practices, while not showing much that the bad guys couldn't find out by themselves.

-Things that should actually be kept secret can be stored in [Ansible Vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html), which encrypts them with a password that you supply when running the playbooks, or in [GitHub Secrets](https://docs.github.com/en/actions/reference/encrypted-secrets), that are only visible to the repository owner.
+Things that should actually be kept secret can be stored in [Ansible Vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html), which encrypts them with a password that you supply when running the playbooks, or in some service like [GitHub Secrets](https://docs.github.com/en/actions/reference/encrypted-secrets), that are only visible to the repository owner (but they require some GitHub Actions gymnastics for provisioning into a server, which is why I currently stay with Ansible Vault).

 ### Final thoughts